pytorch/torchtune/README.md

 If you're developing locally, you can just open the generated `index.html` file in your browser.

-If instead you're usinga  remote machine, You can use a combination of a simple python HTTP server and port forwarding to serve the docs locally.
+If instead you're using a remote machine, you can use a combination of a simple python HTTP server and port forwarding to serve the docs locally.
 This allows you to iterate on the documentation much more quickly than relying on PR previews.